amnesia2k/create-express-server/README.md

   - **ORM/ODM**: The appropriate ORM/ODM will be automatically selected based on your database choice (Mongoose for MongoDB, Drizzle ORM for PostgreSQL).
   - **Additional Features**: Opt to include powerful utilities like **JWT authentication** for secure routes, **Bcrypt.js** for robust password hashing, and **Multer** for efficient file uploads.

-  After you've made your selections, XStack CLI will generate a new, fully configured Express.js project in a fresh directory named after your chosen project name.
+  After you've made your selections, Express Server CLI will generate a new, fully configured Express.js project in a fresh directory named after your chosen project name.

 ---

 ## Features ✨

-XStack CLI comes packed with features to accelerate your backend development:
+Express Server CLI comes packed with features to accelerate your backend development:

 - **🚀 Rapid Scaffolding**: Quickly generate a complete Express.js project structure in seconds, saving valuable setup time.
 - **🌐 Language Flexibility**: Choose between JavaScript or TypeScript to align with your team's expertise or project-specific requirements.